Peer Systems Operations

 ENTERPRISE This is an EJBCA Enterprise feature.

-Outgoing connections are allowed by default and can be disabled by administrators authorized to /peer/modify recursive.
+Outgoing connections are allowed by default and can be disabled by administrators authorized to /peer/modify recursively.

 A Peer Connector is a representation of a remote EJBCA instance and can be referenced by other components like Publishers and Services.
 Each Peer Connector maintains a pool of outgoing re-usable (HTTP Keep-Alive) connections and new connections are only created when needed.

-To authenticate to a peer, you need to configure an AuthenticationKeyBinding.
-The AuthenticationKeyBinding is the EJBCA instance identity and consists of a client SSL X509 certificate and a key pair in one of the instance's Crypto Tokens.
-Ensure that the AuthenticationKeyBinding is configured to trust the peer's server SSL certificate or the connection will fail.
-AuthenticationKeyBinding settings are only read when a Peer Connector's connection pool is started and if the client certificate is updated this will not take effect until a connection pool is Reset.
+To authenticate to a peer, you need to configure an Remote Authenticator.
+The Remote Authenticator is the EJBCA instance identity and consists of a client SSL X509 certificate and a key pair in one of the instance's Crypto Tokens.
+Ensure that the Remote Authenticator is configured to trust the peer's server SSL certificate or the connection will fail.
+Remote Authenticator settings are only read when a Peer Connector's connection pool is started and if the client certificate is updated this will not take effect until a connection pool is Reset.

-For each configured Peer Connector, you can see the human readable name, connection end point and current connection status.
-You can Ping any of the peers to check connectivity and the result is the round-trip time from and to the application over the secure connection (giving a more accurate view of the actual round trip time than a network ping using the ICMP protocol).
+For each configured Peer Connector, you can see the human-readable name, connection endpoint and current connection status.
+You can Ping any of the peers to check the connectivity and the result is the round-trip time from and to the application over the secure connection (giving a more accurate view of the actual round trip time than a network ping using the ICMP protocol).

 Only the first connection to a peer using the same client certificate will be subject to a full authentication check and subsequent requests will share the same credential.
 This means that an initial Ping request to a peer system will be significantly slower than the next one.